-This is a chance to gather user feedback early in the process and shape your design decisions with evidence before committing to building anything.
-It allows you to quickly test out a couple of options and solve arguments if your team can't agree on a way forward.
+Design testing offers a chance to gather user feedback early in the process and shape your design decisions with evidence before committing to building anything.
+It allows you to quickly test out a couple of options and solve arguments if it’s not clear what design would be best or your team can't agree on a way forward.

 I'm a big fan of UsabilityHub for carrying out this method (see tools), and for that reason I'll use their test types to cover the different ways to do design testing.

 When you get your results back, it’s worth doing a bit of analysis yourself—I find the ‘word clouds’ provided by default on UsabilityHub aren’t that useful.
 I export the results into a spreadsheet and do a bit of sentiment analysis.
 For example, if I’ve asked what people think of a certain design, I’ll classify the results as positive, negative, or neutral.
 This helps compare if I run the same test with another design.

-Before each test you get to set the scene for the user.
-So when showing them a webpage or app screen tell them what they would have just done to reach it (e.g. "searched for a bank loan", "shopping for jewellery").
+Before each test you get to set the scene for the user with an initial introduction.
+When showing them a webpage or app screen tell them what they would have just done to reach it (e.g. "searched for a bank loan", "shopping for jewellery").

-Instead you should write questions that allow the user to express their thoughts about a design ("what do you think...", "how useful is...").
-If you skew the results your design might ‘win’ in the short-run but if you come to release it and it fails, you’ll have to deal with a much bigger problem in the long-run.
+Instead you should write questions that allow the user to express their thoughts about a design ("what do you think...", "how useful is...") and let them give honest answers.
+If you skew the results your design might ‘win’ in the short-run but if you come to release it and it fails, you’ll have to deal with a much bigger problem.

 These are short, simple tests and in the case of five second tests, the user barely gets a chance to see the design, so don't go overboard and ask too much.
 When you go into a design test you should have a single thing you’re looking to find out plus perhaps a related follow-up.
 Do the work to establish what this is and then stick to it in the test.